Social Studies Department

 *Students in this course may be eligible to register for college credit

 This is a college-level course that prepares students for the Advanced Placement Exam, college-level studies and AP U.S. History.
 The pace and content are college-level.
 The course emphasizes reading and writing; critical thinking; note taking; document analysis; research; and extended application.
-Summer homework is required for dual credit. *This course can be applied to the Honors Diploma.
-For further information, please see the College Board’s AP website.
+Summer homework is required for dual credit.
+Students can also earn college credit with a passing score on the AP Exam.

 Entry Level: 11